CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2023-09-26-CLUG-Meeting.md

  * WattOS-R12 by Rex Bouwense.
 (Slides can be found on our website)

 **Discussion**
- * Discussed installing an operating system with persistance to a flash drive.
+ * Discussed installing an operating system with persistence to a flash drive.
  * Discussed the application Disks

 ![alt text](https://raw.githubusercontent.com/CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/master/images2/rsz_clug_mtg_2023-09-26_1.jpg)